nlpsuge/xsession-manager/README.md

 # [xsession-manager](https://github.com/nlpsuge/xsession-manager)

-Python-based command line tool to save and restore sessions for X11 desktops like Gnome, and other features to maintain sessions.
-The project is currently in an early stage of development.
+Save and restore windows for X11 desktop environment like Gnome, and many other features.

 This project was written in ```Bash``` originally.
 But now I'm completely rewriting it in ```Python``` which obviously makes it way more flexible, extensible.

-This project relies on [wmctrl](http://tripie.sweb.cz/utils/wmctrl/), which is why you have to install it beforehand.

 ## Install
 ### Install dependencies